 1976: Farrah Fawcett

-Everything changed for Farrah Fawcett when Charlie’s Angels premiered in 1976.
-The actress immediately became a household name—as did her hairstyle, the so-called “Farrah Flick.”
+Everything changed for Farrah Fawcett when Charlie's Angels premiered in 1976.
+The actor immediately became a household name—as did her hairstyle, the so-called "Farrah Flip."

 1977: Barbara Bach

-The James Bond movies may be all about 007, but it was Barbara Bach who stole the show as Bond girl Anya Amasova in 1977’s The Spy Who Loved Me.
-As a result, Bach became a fashion icon and a sex symbol for everyone in America.
+The James Bond movies may be all about 007, but it was Barbara Bach who stole the show as Bond girl Anya Amasova in 1977's The Spy Who Loved Me.
+As a result, Bach became a fashion icon and a sex symbol.

 1978: Olivia Newton-John